Niser bin Muhammad Nasr Nawar

-Nizar bin Muhammad Nasar Nawar (1978-2002), an alleged member of the Tunisian Combat Group, was accused of carrying out the 2002 Ghriba synagogue bombing, after planning its execution while living in Montreal, Canada.
+Nizar bin Muhammad Nasar Nawar (1978–2002), an alleged member of the Tunisian Combat Group, was accused of carrying out the 2002 Ghriba synagogue bombing, after planning its execution while living in Montreal, Canada.

 Life

 Raised by his mother in Ben Gardane, Nizar Nawar was a "mediocre" student who never completed high school.
 His father, who moved to Lyon, France, in 1971, visited the family routinely, but was unable to help his son gain an entry visa to France in 1999, since he could not prove he had the financial capacity to support him.

-Nizar Nawar was not considered religious, as he drank and wore un-Islamic clothing, while traveling to Libya to purchase cheap trinkets that he sold in Tunisian markets.
+Nizar Nawar was not considered religious, as he drank alcohol and wore un-Islamic clothing, while traveling to Libya to purchase cheap trinkets that he sold in Tunisian markets.

-In 1999, Nizar Nawar told his family he was traveling to South Korea to work in restaurants.
+In 1999, Nizar Nawar told his family he was travelling to South Korea to work in restaurants.
 Nine months later he phoned his parents "very bitter, very angry", and explained he had no money and said the restaurant had refused to pay him.
 He asked them to help him fly back to Tunisia.

 Upon returning to Tunisia, Nawar moved to Montreal, where he told his family he'd been accepted into a travel agency school.

 In 2001, his father moved the remaining family members to France.

 Nawar remained in Canada until February 2002, when he and several others traveled to Tunisia to prepare for the attack.
 He told his family that the others were from the travel agency.